cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 While deleting the data permanently from the block storage, the `meta.json` files will be used to keep track of the deletion progress.
 Inside each `meta.json` file, we will add a new field called `tombstonesFiltered`.
 This will store an array of deletion request id's that were used to create this block.
 Once the rewrite logic is applied to a block, the new block's `meta.json` file will append the deletion request id(s) used for the rewrite operation inside this field.
 This will let the DeletedSeriesCleaner know that this block has already processed the particular deletions requests listed in this field.
 Assuming that the deletion requests are quite rare, the size of the meta.json files should remain small.

 The DeletedSeriesCleaner can iterate through all the blocks that the deletion request could apply to.
-If the deletion request ID isn't inside the meta.json `tombstonesFiltered` field, then the compactor can apply the rewrite logic to this block.
+For each of these block, if the deletion request ID isn't inside the meta.json `tombstonesFiltered` field, then the compactor can apply the rewrite logic to this block.
 If there are multiple tombstones in the `Deleting` state that apply to a particular block, then the DeletedSeriesCleaner will process both at the same time to prevent additional blocks from being created.
-For each deletion request, once all the applicable blocks contain a meta.json file with the deletion request ID inside the `tombstonesFiltered` field, then the `Deleting` state is complete.
+If after iterating through all blocks, it doesn’t find any such blocks, then the `Deleting` state is complete.

 One important thing to note regarding this rewrite tool is that it should not be used at the same time as when another compactor is touching a block.
 If the tool is run at the same time as compaction on a particular block, it can cause overlap and the data marked for deletion can already be part of the compacted block.
 To mitigate such issues, these are some of the proposed solutions: